 1. If your new Webflow website hadn’t launched yet, and you still have access to the previous website, you can easily download the Detailed Chrome Extension to see the canonical tag of your old website.

 Once you install it, just activate it on your website and you will get the information as seen in the screenshot below.

 2. If your old website is already gone as you already launched your new Webflow website, you can easily identify which one was your previous canonical URL by going to Google Search Console, and then going to your Website Property > Sitemap, and checking the indexed URLs.

 Once you added your Global Canonical Tag in the input, just click Save Changes, then re-publish your Webflow website, and you should be all set.

-If you got lost, or need help with any step of this article, our Webflow SEO Experts are here to assist.
+If you got lost, or need help with any step of this article, our stellar Webflow agency is here to assist.
 Click the call-to-action below to get in touch and our team will ensure that your website's on-page SEO optimization is properly done.